What is The Big Trig?

 • Give us a "flight plan" before you start.
 This is a black & white copy of the map on which you sketch your intended route.
 Don't forget to name it, and don't forget some direction arrows!
 You will probably modify your route but it may help in an emergency.

 • We cannot guarantee the hot sunny weather that we obviously hope for.
+While temperatures are looking mild for Sunday, the forecast is for wind and rain developing.
 You must be prepared with the normal bad-weather gear.
 There's a list below which is compulsory for all teams.
 Yes, on a nice day it may seem like overkill but let me tell you about an immobilising injury we had in the bush about 5km from downtown Lower Hutt.
 The patient couldn't walk, the helicopter couldn't drop a line, the wheelie stretcher couldn't wheel, in the end the patient just HAD to struggle out with a helper each side.
 Prepare!

 • Thermal top